 Now we’ve come to the slightly more complicated type of living wall system.
 Structural media is usually used for large, professionally installed green walls.
 That doesn’t mean you can’t have one for your home, it just means you might need to hire a professional to build it for you.

 A green wall with structural media uses blocks of soil (or another substrate) as the growing medium.
 The blocks come in varying sizes, shapes, and thicknesses, so they can accommodate just about any species of plant you want.

 Structural media is another longer-lasting option.
 These typically last 10-15 years.

 How to Make a Green Wall for Your Home or Landscape

-Before you install your green wall, make sure the spot you’ve chosen gets enough sunlight for the plants you want to grow.
+Before you start your green wall installation, make sure the spot you’ve chosen gets enough sunlight for the plants you want to grow.
 If you’re making an indoor green space, keep in mind that you’ll most likely need some sort of artificial light source to keep your plants healthy.